 I’m Jennipher and I live in Leucadia, California.
-I love surfing, skating, music and traveling.
+I love surfing, snowboarding, soccer, music and traveling.
 I grew up in San Diego and have spent most of my career creating web and mobile applications for software startups.

 I now run Her Waves fulltime and volunteer with San Diego Surf Ladies.